Sandu Tudor: Final activities

 When he reemerged from prison, in 1952, Brother Agathon decided to enter the priesthood as a hieromonk, and became Father Daniil.
 He was originally assigned to Crasna, then moved to more remotes sketes.
 After a stint at Sihăstria Monastery, he moved high up in the Rarău Mountains, Bukovina.
 With the help of Ilie Cleopa, the influential Orthodox preacher at Sihăstria, Daniil was appointed Starets.
 In this new capacity, he resumed the spreading of Kulygin's ideas, forming a prayer group with about a dozen followers, and outlined a new plan for a monastery of the intellectual elite.

 According to his visitors at Rarău, Daniil was living an exemplary austere life, but was prioritizing the internal prayer over all exterior ritual, and would spend half a working day submerged in meditation.
 He did provide the occasional sermon, and earned much respect from the Bukovinian peasants he addressed, especially because he would freely express his emotions in front of them.

-The communist regime caught eye of Tudor's frequent returns to Bucharest, where he contacted the other Burning Pyre people, and continued to preach about the "prayer of the heart".
+The communist regime caught eye of Tudor's frequent returns to Bucharest, where he contacted the other Burning Bush people, and continued to preach about the "prayer of the heart".
 Tudor's work was again becoming a kind of religious resistance and, as Drăgan writes, intolerable for the communists.
 Such activities were evading "the more readily controllable ecclesiastic milieu".
 The Securitate branded Tudor and Voiculescu as authors of "mystical, enemy-like" poetry, collecting testimonies about how Tudor's prayer group cultivated free speech.
-It is possible that the Burning Pyre unwittingly antagonized the communists after its ideas were publicized outside the Eastern Bloc.
+It is possible that the Burning Bush unwittingly antagonized the communists after its ideas were publicized outside the Eastern Bloc.
 In 1957, inspired by the self-exiled Scrima, theologian Olivier Clément wrote an essay about "Brother Agathon", which saw print in a Swiss Reformed newsletter.